yanhan/bin-src/README.md

 # Deployment

+The deploy script is `./deploy.sh`.
+You will have to specify a target to deploy.
+Targets are inside the `deploy.sh` file.

+To deploy everything, simply run

+    ./deploy.sh all

-Run `./deploy.sh`.
-By default, the deployment directory is `$HOME/bin`.
-Edit the `deploy.sh` bash script to change that.
+The default deployment directory is '$HOME/bin'.
+Feel free to modify the `deploy.sh` script to change it.